dbashford/mimosa-react/README.md

 This module supports source maps and includes them during `mimosa watch` by default.
 Source maps are disabled for `mimosa build`.

+Note: As of `1.3.0` this module no longer prepends the JSX pragma.

 ## Default Config

 ```javascript